 - Protease Inhibitors (PIs): These inhibit the HIV protease enzyme that helps HIV to make its new copies.
 Examples: Atazanavir, Darunavir, Fosamprenavir etc.

 - Entry or Fusion Inhibitors: It inhibits the entry of HIV to the CD4 cells.
 Examples: Enfuvirtide, Maraviroc etc.

 - Integrase inhibitors: This kind of medicine inhibits the protein integrase that helps the HIV at the time of insertion of genetic material in the CD4 cell.
 Examples: Raltegravir, Dolutegravir etc.

 - Eat healthy food like whole grains, fruits and vegetables to support the immune system.

 - Avoid eating unpasteurized animal products like raw milk, raw eggs, raw seafood etc.

 - By the proper vaccination, one can prevent complications of HIV like pneumonia, flu etc.

 - Take precautions while getting intimate.

-There are many cases, where the people died due to the cause of AIDs which resulted in epidemics in many regions like Africa, India, South America and South East Asia.
-Therefore, Acquired Immuno Deficiency syndrome is spreading widespread all over the world and still spreading at an alarming rate.
+There are many cases, where the people died due to the cause of AIDs which resulted in epidemics in many regions like Africa, India, South America and South-East Asia.
+Therefore, Acquired Immuno Deficiency Syndrome is spreading widely all over the world and still spreading at an alarming rate.
 Therefore, we should be aware of this disease.
 If there are any symptoms like AIDs, we must consult a doctor or physician and we must take precautions to prevent the disease.